arjunpur/motionperception/README.md

 ## 2. Motivation

 - **Empirical Context**: Laquitaine & Gardner (2018) showed that when humans judge motion directions that deviate from their prior expectations, they often yield **two clusters** of estimates: one near the prior and one near the true motion.
-This runs counter to a straightforward Bayesian view, which would predict a single “compromise” peak.
+This runs counter to a straightforward Bayesian view, which would predict a single "compromise" peak.
 - **Why This Project?**
     - **Mechanistic Insight**: We explore a more **neural-like** approach by simulating early visual processing with motion energy filters, then feeding that into decision models.
     - **Comparative Analysis**: We compare the **Switching Observer** (discrete selection of prior vs. evidence) with a **multi-accumulator** or **drift diffusion** style integration approach.